jpgill86/neurotic/docs/metadata.rst

 ``remote_data_dir`` + ``video_file``.

-Recall that if ``data_dir`` is a relative path, it is assumed to be relative to the YAML file.
-In the example above, if the YAML file is located in ``C:\Users\me``, the paths could be abbreviated:
+Recall that if ``data_dir`` is a relative path, it is assumed to be relative to the metadata file.
+In the example above, if the metadata file is located in ``C:\Users\me``, the paths could be abbreviated:

 .. code-block:: yaml